BubiniB/cristina-ekqvist-project/README.md

 - __Navigation Bar__

-  - My navigation bar is present on all pages and includes linksFeatured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - My navigation bar is present on all pages and includes links to Home, Experience, Portfolio and Contact.
+Additionally visitors will be able to get back to the landing page when clicking on the logo.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - There is a hover function, which allows visitors to see which page they are about to visit.
+  - The page visitors are currently at is underlined so that they know where they are.
+  - The navigation bar is fully responsive and changes when looking at the page on smaller devices.

 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)